 PayPal will have already created two test accounts for you: one for a Business account and one for a Personal account.

-Create a Form to Test PayPal Payments
+Creating a Form to Test PayPal Standard Payments

 Under PayPal Email Address, you should then enter the test Business email listed on your PayPal Sandbox page.